openstack-archive/deb-python-coffin/README.rst

     * The ``add`` filter might not be worth being implemented. ``{{x+y}} `` is a pretty basic feature of Jinja2, and could almost be lumped together with the other Django->Jinja2 syntax changes.

-    * Django-type safe strings passed through the context are not converted and therefore not recognized by Jinja2.
-For example, a notable place were this would occur is the HTML generation of Django Forms.

     * The {% autoescape %} tag is immensily difficult to port and currently not supported.